 The thicker your neoprene wetsuit, the more warmth it will provide you.
-There are 5 thickness’ of wetsuits.
+There are 5 main options for wetsuit thickness.
 Generally, a winter wetsuit should be between 4 to 6 mm thick.
 However, increased thickness does decrease mobility.
 See below to find out which thickness wetsuit you will need for cold water paddle boarding.

 Less than 10-degree weather

-If you aren’t paddle boarding in 30 to less than 10-degree weather, you don’t necessarily need to wear a wetsuit.
+If you aren’t paddle boarding in 30 to less than 10-degree weather, you don’t necessarily need to wear a wetsuit as long as you plan on not getting wet.
 Winter wetsuits are pricey, so if you’re cold weather paddle boarding on a budget, the best way to protect yourself in 40-50-degree weather is to layer up.
-Wearing a warm, long sleeve base layer and then a throwing a winter jacket over that will do the trick.
+Wearing a warm, long sleeve base layer and then throwing a winter jacket over that will do the trick.
 The same goes for your bottom attire.
 A warm base layer (leggings or long johns) and then water-resistant pants.
 In addition, don’t forget a winter hat and gloves.

 Wearing the proper attire for SUP yoga is key to effectively practice yoga flows.
 Before you do SUP yoga, make sure to check the weather to see if you will need to layer up.